 Get out the cookie cutters and make these delicious and festive cookies.
 These are easy to make and taste almost exactly like classic non-vegan sugar cookies.
 Both cookies and icing are completely vegan.
-Make sure you add the water last so the cookies stay tender.
+The usual egg binder for cookies is replaced by a smidgen of water.
+No need for a binder like flax seed.
+Water activates the adhesive quality of the gluten in the flour so the cookies hold together.
+Just make sure you add the water last so the cookies stay tender.
 And do use the dome to help you blend the somewhat stiff ingredients before you add liquid.

 ½ cup + 1 tbs. vegan butter

 1 tsp of vanilla